neildavis/lib_tm1637_rpi/README.md

 You will need [cmake](https://cmake.org/) v3.9 or higher and the necessary C++ development tools installed in order to build and install the library.
-In additioan, the `say` utility requires the development files for the `program_options` component from Boost:
+In addition, the `say` utility requires the development files for the `program_options` component from Boost:

 ```sh